 Within the information-limited context of red abalone management, the presence of lessthan-desirable levels of observation error remains a primary motivation for considering a multiindicator approach.
-Estimation of both density and SPR are subject to non-trivial levels of observation error.
-Figure 3.13 provides an example of the expected degree of observation error in each indicator relative to a simulated 'truth' that we are attempting to observe through monitoring.
-MSE work presented existing sampling designs for length and density data, rather than developing new or alternative data streams; thus, integration of indicators was representative of the most routinely measured indicators.
-While only CDFW and Reef Check field sampling designs are represented in the MSE, the two-zone management strategy does not preclude the addition of other sampling locations from a larger network of collaborative organizations.
+Estimation of both density and SPR may be subject to non-trivial levels of error.
+Figure 3.13 provides an example of the expected degree of error in each indicator relative to a simulated 'truth' that we are attempting to observe through monitoring.
+This figure also highlights that density is more suited to tracking rapid changes in abalone abundance, while SPR is more suited to determining when longer-term recovery (i.e., to open status) has taken place.

-The inclusion of both density and SPR provides a more robust management strategy.
 As developed, the two-zone management strategy requires thresholds for both density and SPR to be surpassed (not one or the other).
-Thus, the multi-indicator approach provides for redundancy in the management system (Schnute and Richards 2001).
+Thus, the multi-indicator approach provides for some redundancy in the management system (Schnute and Richards 2001).
 Information contained in each indicator also offers unique merits.
 Density is responsive to rapid and catastrophic declines in abundance, like those seen in recent years, while SPR may be better characterized as a 'slow reacting' indicator.
 As density is utilized in the management strategy, its merits also include helping to avoid low-density situations.
-Although thresholds for Allee effects are not precisely known for red abalone, it is expected that the density indicator works in a precautionary way to avoid encountering Allee effects.
-On the other hand, SPR reflects the reproductive status of the red abalone population and, unlike density, allows for decision-making in relation to a biological reference point.
+Although thresholds for Allee effects are not precisely known for red abalone in northern California, it is assumed that the density indicator works in a precautionary way to avoid encountering Allee effects.
+On the other hand, SPR reflects the reproductive status of the red abalone population (except when reduced gonad condition is present) and, unlike density, allows for decision-making in relation to a biological reference point.
 Furthermore, SPR reference points can be chosen in a manner that may better optimize long-term yield (Harford et al. 2019b).